 The EU Air Quality Directive on air pollution levels, mirrored in Swedish legislation, has far-reaching consequences for Swedish city administrations.
 Of special importance is the PM10 legislation, as the Swedish EPA estimates that approximately 80% of Swedish cities will have to assess PM10 concentrations.

-To handle these problems, two new Internet-based modelling tools have been developed for use by all Swedish municipalities to assess their air pollution levels and how they compare with the EU Air Quality Directive targets.
+To handle these problems, two new web based modelling tools have been developed for use by all Swedish municipalities to assess their air pollution levels and how they compare with the EU Air Quality Directive targets.
 The first is SIMAIRroad (Gidhagen et al., 2009), which is related to traffic emissions, and the second is SIMAIRrwc, rwc standing for residential wood combustion (Omstedt et al., 2009).

 Sources of air pollution